-Michael Fay, 53, plead guilty at his arraignment Monday, nearly four months after the April 14 crash that took Michael Finley's life.
-Finley was on his way to meet friends on a Friday night when State Patrol says Fay made an abrupt left and collided with the 18-year-old's oncoming car.
+Fay, 53, pleaded guilty at his arraignment back in August, nearly four months after the April 14 crash that took Finley's life.
+Finley was on his way to meet friends on a Friday night when State Patrol says Fay made an abrupt left and collided with the teen's oncoming car.

-In the days and weeks following the crash, a memorial has formed for Finley at the crash site on East Woodmen Road and Golden Sage, just west of Meridian Road.
+In the days following the crash, a memorial formed for Finley at the crash site on East Woodmen Road and Golden Sage, just west of Meridian Road.

 Finley's family told 11 News they hoped their son's death could help others make the choice to not drink and drive.